Leicester City victory a boost for Bournemouth’s fight against relegation – Solanke | Goal.com

 “I'm just happy it came at a time like this when we need to get goals, something we did not manage to get in the last few games and today, the boys were on fire and we were ready to go.

-“I just think we did not have anything to lose and we were one nil down, we knew today was a must-win game to fight for.
-The next few games, to get a result to stay in the Premier League and we went a bit more of attacking and it worked.
+“I just think we did not have anything to lose and when we were one nil down, we knew today was a must-win game to fight for the next few games, to get a result to stay in the Premier League and we went a bit more of attacking and it worked.

 “It's a massive boost, as I said the last game against Tottenham we didn't get to win but today we did and we can take the confidence to the last three games.”

-The Cherries boss Eddie Howe also reserved praise for the 22-year-old after his good finishes in the second half.
+The Cherries boss Eddie Howe also reserved praise for the 22-year-old after his heroics in the second half.

 "He deserves great credit.
 I've always believed that Dom's an outstanding player,” Howe said.